tcheukueppoo/maat/docs/gc.md

    elsif o.is_white {
       k = iter.next if iter == k;
       reclamation_of(o);
+      prev.next = iter.next if prev;
    }

+   prev = iter;
    iter = iter.next;
    ...
 }

-// 'k' now points to the list of survivals, migrate them to gen2. migrate_to_old_gen(k);
+// 'k' now points to the list of survivors, migrate them to the old gen. migrate_to_old_gen(k);
 ```

 A nursery-2 object marked `touched` by the mutator will not be instantly added
-to the touched list because we are not sure of its liveness until it migrates
+to the touched list because we are not sure of its liveness until it migrates to
-to the old generation.
+the old generation.
 We would still do the same thing if we were sure of its
 liveness because the to-become old object should only be traversed in the next
-GC cycle as nursery-1 objects referencing it are later on get migrated to
+GC cycle as nursery-1 objects it references are later on migrated to nursery-2.
-nursery-2.

 4. Case `#4`